-The NAV per share for our five classes of common stock was between \$14.36 and \$14.40 as of December 31, 2022.
-The decrease of approximately \$0.55 per share in NAV from September 30, 2022 is primarily related to decrease in the values of our properties.
-Additionally, we paid a distribution of \$0.14 per share during the quarter ended December 31, 2022, less share class specific fees.
-For the year ended 2022, our Class A, Class M, Class A-I, and Class M-I common stock had total net returns of 9.27%, 9.75%, 9.77% and 9.97%, respectively, including cash distributions of \$0.56 per share, less share class specific fees.
+The NAV per share for our five classes of common stock was between \$12.47 and \$12.51 as of December 31, 2023.
+The decrease of approximately \$0.61 per share in NAV from September 30, 2023 is primarily related to decrease in the values of our properties as a result of increasing capital market assumptions.
+Additionally, we paid a distribution of \$0.145 per share during the quarter ended December 31, 2023, less share class specific fees.
+For the year ended December 31, 2023, our Class A, Class M, Class A-I, and Class M-I common stock had total net returns of (9.94)%, (9.50)%, (9.45)% and (9.25)%, respectively, including cash distributions of \$0.58 per share, less share class specific fees.

-2023 Key Initiatives
+2024 Key Initiatives

-Our initiatives for 2023 are to use capital raised from our public and private offerings and the DST Program to acquire new investment opportunities, repurchase stock under our share repurchase plan, and fund quarterly distributions.
+Our initiatives for 2024 are to use capital raised from our public and private offerings and the DST Program to acquire new investment opportunities, repurchase stock under our share repurchase plan, and fund quarterly distributions.
 Likely acquisition candidates may include well-located, residential properties, industrial, healthcare, grocery-anchored retail properties and originating mortgage loan investments that align with our property investment strategy.
 We will also attempt to further our geographic diversification.
 We will use debt financing when attractive interest rates are available, while looking to keep the company leverage ratio in the 30% to 50% range in the near term.
 We also intend to use our Revolving Credit Facility to allow us to efficiently manage our cash flows.